evrignaud/fim/README.md

 Fim is compiled using Java 8 and require Java 8 to run.
 You can download Java 8 from [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).<br/>
 You need at least Java 8 Standard Edition JRE.
 You can also use the OpenJDK 8.

-## Tested Platforms
+## Supported OS

 Fim can be used on Linux, Mac OS X and Windows

 ## Cross Platform Compatibility

-The same Fim repository can be used by either on Linux and on Windows.<br/>
+The same Fim repository can be used by either on Linux, Mac OS X and Windows.<br/>
-State content is normalized and the same State content can be loaded either on Linux and Windows.
+State content is normalized and the same State content can be loaded on the different supported OS.

 ## They talked about it